What is a probationary period and how does it work?

 • Hungary: Three months.

-• India: Varied by industry but usually between three and six months.
+• India: Between three and six months.

 • Italy: Six months for managers and three months for non-managers.

-• Japan: Varied but usually between three and six months.
+• Japan: Between three and six months.

 • Kenya: Six months.